All Good Things Must End...

 checks must be made on an hour-by-hour basis.
 Failure to

-make a shock roll will mean the figure loses one more hit point and
+make a shock roll will mean the figure loses 1 more HP and

 must again check for immediate death.
 If treated within the 2-5 round